BACK

 Onboarding & Setup

-Getting setup with property management software can be time consuming.
+Getting set up with property management software can be time consuming.
 If you aren’t tech savvy, have several units with leases that need to be uploaded, or simply value having your own account representative to help you get started, you should expect to pay these fees.
 A few companies that have onboarding and setup fees are Buildium, Appfolio, and TenantCloud.

 Freemium